thathexa/simple-url-shortener/README.md

 1. Download and install xampp
 2. Clone this repo
-3. Replace all existing files in the `lampp/htdocs` folder with all the files from the repo
+3. Replace all existing files in the `htdocs` folder with all the files from the repo

 ### Launching the app